Here’s a list of our most frequently asked questions for headshot sessions.

 There are lots of ways to market yourself and many of these don’t require an internet presence.
 We would say that if you only meet customers face to face and your customers aren’t online then you can probably get away with not having a headshot.

-If you intend to take advantage of the internet and want to have a presence that will show people why you are the best person for the job then having a good, whist not crucial, is going to make your life a whole lot easier.
+If you intend to take advantage of the internet and want to have a presence that will show people why you are the best person for the job, having a good headshot, whist not crucial, is going to make your life a whole lot easier.